gioblu/PJON/documentation/routing.md

 Transparent routing based on a tree topology has been implemented by Fred Larsen with the [PJONSimpleSwitch](#simpleswitch), [PJONSwitch](#switch), [PJONRouter](#router), [PJONDynamicRouter](#dynamicrouter), [PJONInteractiveRouter](#interactiverouter) and [PJONVirtualBusRouter](#virtual-bus).

 ### SimpleSwitch
-[SimpleSwitch](/examples/ARDUINO/Local/SoftwareBitBang/Switch/SimpleSwitch) connects two buses using the same strategy.
+the [PJONSimpleSwitch](/examples/ARDUINO/Local/SoftwareBitBang/Switch/SimpleSwitch) class connects two buses using the same strategy.
 In this example a `SoftwareBitBang` <=> `SoftwareBitBang` switch is created.
 It can be used to amplify signals and so extend the maximum range or in more complex setups selectively switch packets as requested by its configuration.
 It can be used instead of `PJONSwitch` to save memory when the same strategy is used in all buses.
 It avoids virtual inheritance so it is faster and has a smaller footprint.
 ```cpp
  __________             ________              __________
 |          | SWBB bus  |        | SWBB bus   |          |